Environmental Studies Graduate Admission Requirements

-Students from any undergraduate major are encouraged to apply.
+Students from any undergraduate major are encouraged to apply to the Environmental Studies Masters program.
 If admitted, candidates are granted either full or provisional (which can be changed to full upon successful completion of the first semester) status.
 Provisional status admittees are not considered for Teaching Assistantships until their status changes.
 To be admitted with full status, applicants must meet the following requirements:

 G.P.A. - Minimum 3.0 (B or better) out of 4.0 G.P.A.

 G.R.E. - Verbal, quantitative & analytical writing test scores.
 Minimum verbal score of 500 for tests taken prior to August 2011; 153 for tests taken after August 2011.

 To apply to you must first submit the on-line application located on the The University of Montana Graduate School webpage.

 In addition please send the following materials together in one application packet*: